 In the fifth round, safety was the focal point.
 Each candidate expressed the importance of having school resource officers on campuses and upgrading security cameras to detect potential harm.
 Homesley added that there should be a resource for students to report safety concerns.
 Taylor discussed the importance of students understanding there are rules, expectations and consequences in place.

 In the final round, candidates were asked about the role of charter and magnet schools.
 Some candidates stated that charter and magnet schools provide alternative educational environments.
-They noted that Lexington One has no affiliation with any charter schools in the district and therefore, no role in their operations.
+They noted that Lexington One has no affiliation with any charter schools in the area and therefore, no role in their operations.

 Early voting is underway, and Election Day is on Nov.
 5.